WormBase/db-migration/docs/source/user/commands.rst

         "Name": "running"
       }

-   Once runnuing, either the `PublicDnsName` or `PublicIPAddress` mentioned in same output can be used to connect to the instance via `ssh` using an ssh provided by a WormBase :term:`AWS` administrator.
+   Once running, either the `PublicDnsName` or `PublicIPAddress` mentioned in same output can be used to connect to the instance via `ssh` using an ssh provided by a WormBase :term:`AWS` administrator.

    The commands below will emit their current progress to the console, and will also print out the location of a log file for more detailed